 Dr. Katie Keown is a Pediatric Hospitalist at NewYork-Presbyterian/Lower Manhattan Hospital and an Instructor of Pediatrics at Weill Cornell Medical Center.
 She divides her clinical time between the Pediatric Emergency Department, the Newborn Nursery, and the Neonatal Intensive Care Unit.
 Her interests include General Pediatrics, Child Advocacy, and Global Health.
 She has organized hospital-wide and community improvement projects in positive parenting techniques and interpersonal violence and post-partum depression screening.
 She has also enjoyed visiting schools in Lower Manhattan to educate families about various health topics.

 Dr. Keown received her Doctor of Medicine degree at the Medical College of Georgia, and she completed her residency in General Pediatrics at St. Christopher's Hospital for Children in Philadelphia.
 She is a Board-certified General Pediatrician, and is a certified instructor in Helping Babies Breathe, a basic life support course for developing countries.

 About Asphalt Green

 Asphalt Green is a nonprofit organization dedicated to assisting individuals of all ages and backgrounds achieve health through a lifetime of sports and fitness.
-Community service is at the core of our origin and at the heart of our mission.
-A city-wide agency, Asphalt Green has two first class campuses: a beautiful 5½-acre Upper East Side campus and a 52,000 square foot state-of-the-art facility in Battery Park City.
-Through its FIT KIDS FIT CITY fundraising campaign, Asphalt Green will help 30,000 public school children be fit this year through free programs in schoolyards, gymnasiums, and pools across New York City. http://www.asphaltgreen.org
+Community service is at the core of the organization’s origin and the heart of its mission.
+A city-wide institution, Asphalt Green has two first class campuses: a beautiful 5½-acre Upper East Side campus and a 52,000 square foot state-of-the-art facility in Battery Park City.
+Asphalt Green will help more than 33,000 public school children be fit this year through free programs in schoolyards, gymnasiums, and pools across New York City. www.asphaltgreen.org